Daim-Nickel-Penny/rick-roll-url/README.md

 ## Usage

 Simply copy the link, https://top-shows.netlify.app/ and share it with anyone you want.
-The best part is that it shows a different embeded image and the video is of "rick roll" :-)
+The best part is that it shows a different embeded image and if they play the video they get rick-rolled Sheesh!  :-)

 *P.S.
 It works the best in discord*
 ![Demo](https://github.com/Daim-Nickel-Penny/rick-roll-url/blob/main/demo.PNG?raw=true)